oGalatico/One-In-The-Quiver---Pocketmine/README.md

 # EXtra Features:
 - PopSounds (%50) there may be errors :D
-- Joingame Sound (%100) there may be errors :D
+- the voices in the game (%100) there may be errors :D
-- Join Game Particles (%0)
+- the particles in the game (%0)
-- FinishGame Particles and Sound (%0)
+- Game Finish particles (%0)
 - Game Starting Sounds (%0)

 # MiniGame is Completed (%70)